PSD2 for more convenient and simpler access to banking and payment services

 A very important novelty introduced by the implementation of PSD2 is strict security requirements for the initiation and processing of electronic payment transactions.
 Payment service providers must apply the so-called “strong customer authentication” (SCA – Strong Customer Authentication), when the payer initiates an electronic payment transaction, in order to better protect their financial data and reduce the risk of fraud.
 Therefore, banks and other payment service providers will be obliged to establish the necessary infrastructure for stronger customer authentication.
 In addition to higher security requirements, payment service providers are also given the obligation to manage operational and security risks related to payment services, as well as the obligation to report operational and security incidents.

 Therefore, banks will have to adapt and “open up”.
 Until now, access to data on users and their accounts was exclusively owned by banks.
 By implementing PSD2, banks will have to “open” their application programming interfaces to new payment service providers, who will only be able to obtain information about the user’s account, initiate payments and issue confirmations of funds through that channel.
 At the same time, the security of the provision of these services is strictly regulated so that the user’s data or funds are not endangered.

 The goal is, of course, that the greatest benefits of the implementation of PSD2 go to the end users, in the form of more convenient and simpler access to banking and payment services.

-If the strategic decision of the banks is to see the demands of open banking as an opportunity to enter into a synergistic partnership with new participants in the market, to realize numerous business opportunities, it is inevitable that all participants in this process will receive benefits, both providers and users of banking and payment services.
+If the strategic decision of the banks is to see the demands of open banking as an opportunity to enter into a synergistic partnership with new participants in the market, to realise numerous business opportunities, it is inevitable that all participants in this process will receive benefits, both the providers and the users of banking and payment services.